esampson/codes/README.md

 ## Implementation

-At present there are 8 different typeclasses of stat scripts:

-* advantageScripts: Handle advantages such as Initiative, Speed, and Health
-* attributeScripts: Handle attributes such as Strength or Presence
-* skillScripts: Handle skills such as Brawl or Streetwise
-* meritScripts: Handle merits such as Resources or Contacts
-* powerStatScripts: Handle stats such as Wyrd or Blood Potency
-* sphereScripts: Handle miscellaneous sphere specific stats such as kith or tribe
-* contractScripts: Handle changeling contracts
-* basicStatScripts: Handle miscellaneous stats such as character concept.

 All scripts have the following methods:

 * `get(<target>, <entry>[, <subentry>])`: Returns the current value of the stat on the target.